What’s the difference between OKRs vs KPIs?

 - Measure the quantifiable components of your goals and objectives.

 - Measure the most important leading and lagging measures in your organization.

-OKRs are objectives measured by several outcomes.
-A KPI measures the performance of a single outcome.
+Objectives and Key Results are objectives measured by several outcomes.
+A Key Performance Indicators measures the performance of a single outcome.

-But Key Results can be KPIs.
+However, Key Results can be KPIs.
 Technically speaking, they are two distinct planning elements.
 But an excellent planning practice is to use them together.
-One of the simplest ways to achieve this is by making a KR one of your KPIs.
+One of the simplest ways to achieve this is by using a key performance indicator within one of your key results.